Peleliu: Transport

 Peleliu Airfield, created by the Japanese in World War II, has the longest and widest runway in Palau (1850 m), but was used only by small chartered aircraft after Palau's domestic flights were discontinued in late 2005.
 The landing strip was built during the Japanese era and originally consisted of a 6,600-foot runway oriented SW to NE with a smaller perpendicular runway intersecting the main run way about 2,200 feet from the SW.
 Additional taxiways connected the runways to airport facilities located to the north of the runways.
 The landing strips were unimproved, but still served for the daily flight from the Airai airport by a single engine plane.
 A third landing strip was built on Ngedbus Island, just north of Beliliou, during the Japanese administration.
 It was abandoned after the Battle of Peleliu and today is overgrown with a coconut plantation.
-In any event, in mid-2024 after months of work, U.S. Marine engineers reactivated the Peleliu airfield to enhance US military capability in the Pacific region.
+In mid-2024, after months of work, United States Marine engineers reactivated the Peleliu airfield to enhance US military capability in the Pacific region.

 A regular boat service connects the island twice a week to Koror and Angaur.
 Travel time by boat from Koror is over an hour.
 The small harbor in the far north of the island is shallow and suitable only for yachts with shallow draft.

 The main road lies on the west side of Bloody Nose Ridge and extends from Kloulklubed to the landing strip.
 Secondary roads extend to all parts of the island.